Drama Curriculum

 An understanding of key dramatic techniques is then the next step before a more in depth study of key practitioners and their specific dramatic techniques; which will serve to inform the devising process at KS4.

-Assessments are required to develop performance skills and analysis/evaluation which will prepare students for particular elements of assessment at KS4.
+Assessments are required to develop performance skills and analysis/evaluation which will prepare pupils for particular elements of assessment at KS4.

 Key Stage 4

-In Year 10 a deeper exploration of key practitioners is required to effectively prepare students for the demands of the devising (AO1 & AO4) component.
-The set text will be taught (one lesson per fortnight) from the very start of the KS4 course to ensure all students are prepared for the written exam at the end of Year 11 (AO3).
-Scripted texts (AO2) will then be explored at a much deeper level than at KS3 before students begin to complete the practical assessments of their actual GCSE.
+In Year 10 a deeper exploration of key practitioners is required to effectively prepare pupils for the demands of the devising (AO1 & AO4) component.
+The set text will be taught (one lesson per fortnight) from the very start of the KS4 course to ensure all pupils are prepared for the written exam at the end of Year 11 (AO3).
+Scripted texts (AO2) will then be explored at a much deeper level than at KS3 before pupils begin to complete the practical assessments of their actual GCSE.

-In Year 11 students will be completing assessed units in order – C1 (AO1 & AO4) , C2 (AO2) and C3 (AO3) to fit with the schedule and timing of the exam board.
+In Year 11 pupils will be completing assessed units in order – C1 (AO1 & AO4) , C2 (AO2) and C3 (AO3) to fit with the schedule and timing of the exam board.

 Drama Learning Journey